rikkertkoppes/sunokule/README.md

 Follow the following steps to set up your hardware and firmware

 -   connect led strips to pin 25 and optionally 26 and 27 of an esp32
+-   use esp idf version 4.4.x
 -   install espressif idf extension in vscode if needed
 -   change `mapping.h` to your own layout
 -   configure suno kule options:
     -   change pin numbers if needed
     -   adjust led counts if needed
-    -   set wifi ssid and password
 -   build and flash
 -   note the ip address in the serial monitor
+-   connect to the ap that is set up by the esp and visit https://192.168.4.1
+-   enter your wifi credentials
+-   visit the device on the new address
+-   note that you get a warning visiting over https as the ssl certificate is self signed
--   go to https://suno-kule.vercel.app and connect to your firmware
+-   go to https://suno-kule.vercel.app and connect to your firmware.
+You need to have accepted the earlier warning for it to connect properly

 # generating ssl certificate for https